Cristiano Ronaldo and Lionel Messi donate to hospitals in fight against coronavirus - KTVZ

 “They were absolutely unselfish and supportive,” said Santa Maria President Daniel Ferro in a statement.
 “They wanted to improve the conditions of their compatriots.
 Therefore, we reinforced the critical care area, which is the one where the biggest fight will be fought.”

-In Porto, the Santo Antonio hospital will have one ward equipped with 15 intensive care beds, ventilators and monitors, reported Reuters.
+In Porto, the Santo Antonio hospital will have one ward equipped with 15 intensive care beds, fully equipped with fans, monitors and other equipment, the hospital told CNN.

 “We want to thank Ronaldo and Mendes for the initiative, which is so useful at the time the country needs everyone so much,” Paulo Barbosa, president of Santo Antonio’s administrative council, said in a statement.